Union (Yes album): By ABWH

 "Silent Talking" is a song that Howe wrote that originally connected with an instrumental called "Seven Castles".
 Howe thought it contained some of his better guitar playing on the album, but felt Anderson came in too soon with his vocals in the second half, after his solo began.
 Haun replaced what Howe had put down for the main guitar riff "because there were timing discrepancies", so he tried to get as close to Howe's sound as possible.
 Other riffs from Howe were kept on the track, and can be heard due to a slightly different guitar tone that Haun used.

 "Angkor Wat", named after the Cambodian temple of the same name, was written by Elias, Anderson and Wakeman.
 During Wakeman's final day of recording, Elias asked Wakeman to record some atmospheric keyboard sounds that were then layered and formed into a track.
-The track concludes with a poem recited in Cambodian.
+The track concludes with a poem recited in Khmêr by Pauline Cheng.

 "Evensong" is a bass and percussion duet between Levin and Bruford and is named after an evening prayer service held in English churches.
+It was developed from duets the two musicians would play during rehearsals while they were in King Crimson.

+Anderson said about “Take The Water To The Mountain”, "It's a simple song, really.
+Take the water back to the mountains and give the mountains the energy they need.
+It's a reference to our ancient knowledge.
+About halfway through the track, the music becomes very ancient sounding and very rhythmic.”